alxshelepenok/lumen/content/posts/how-to-setup-2-factor-authentication-in-your-fleek-account.md

 Each time you log in, you will receive a **confirmation code to that associated phone number** that you’ll need to enter during your login, aside from your password.

+**Alternatively, if you use GitHub to log in,** you should activate 2FA in your GitHub account, and you'll get the same level of protection over your Fleek account when using GitHub as your authenticator.

 ## Setting up 2-factor authentication in Fleek

 To get started, visit your **account's settings,** by clicking on the bottom left account name on the Fleek app.